onumahkalusamuel/crypto-hyip-pro-docs/01-getting-started/README.md

 ## Steps to Deploy on Shared Hosting
 To deploy on shared hosting:
 1. Create a folder (say `crypto-hyip-online`) outside your webroot folder.
 2. Copy / upload all files in `crypto-hyip-pro` folder from your extracted archive into it.
+If there is no `.env` file in the root folder, create a `.env` file and copy the contents of `.env.example` into it.
 3. Move / copy all contents from `crypto-hyip-pro/public` into your webroot folder (`public_html` or `www` depending on your hosting company).
 4. If you have purchased a theme, upload the folder to `crypto-hyip-online/themes/your-theme-name`.
 Also copy the `public` contents of the `public_html/themes/your-theme-name`
 5. Edit `public_html/index.php` and do the following replacements.